playframework/playframework/documentation/manual/scalaGuide/main/forms/ScalaForms.md

 The [Forms](api/scala/index.html#play.api.data.Forms$) object defines the [`mapping`](api/scala/index.html#play.api.data.Forms$@mapping%5BR%2CA1%5D\(\(String%2CMapping%5BA1%5D\)\)\(\(A1\)%E2%87%92R\)\(\(R\)%E2%87%92Option%5BA1%5D\)%3AMapping%5BR%5D) method.
 This method takes the names and constraints of the form, and also takes two functions: an `apply` function and an `unapply` function.
 Because UserData is a case class, we can plug its apply and unapply methods directly into the mapping method.

-> **Note:** Case classes will only map up to 22 different fields, due to [compiler limitations](https://issues.scala-lang.org/browse/SI-7099).
-If you have more than 22 fields in your form, you should break down your forms using lists or nested values.
+> **Note:** Maximum number of fields for a single tuple or mapping is 18 due to the way form handling is implemented.
+If you have more than 18 fields in your form, you should break down your forms using lists or nested values.

 A form will create UserData instance with the bound values when given a Map: